Locations:

 How should I prepare for a mastectomy?

-You and your healthcare provider will develop a treatment plan that includes the kind of mastectomy and any reconstructive surgery that you’ll have.
-This discussion is a good time to learn what you should expect during your recovery.
-Understanding what goes into recovering from a mastectomy will help you plan how to manage your daily activities after your surgery.
+You and your healthcare provider will develop a treatment plan that includes the type of mastectomy you’ll have and any reconstructive surgery you might choose to have.
+You’ll also learn more about what to expect during your recovery.
+This will help you plan how to manage your daily activities after your surgery.

-For example, your provider may tell you to restrict your activities as you recover.
-They may explain that you won’t be able to lift your arms over your head, so you may want to reorganize your shelves and place essential items on lower shelves.
-They may tell you that won’t be able to lift anything heavier than a gallon of milk, so you should plan to have help at hand.
+Your provider may tell you to restrict your activities during recovery.
+They’ll explain that you won’t be able to raise your arms over your head, so you may want to reorganize your shelves.
+They’ll tell you that you won’t be able to lift anything heavier than a gallon of milk, so you should plan to have help at hand.

-You may want to contact local breast cancer support groups.
-Talking to someone about their mastectomy experience may help you feel less anxious about your mastectomy and recovery.
+You may want to contact a local breast cancer support group.
+Talking to others about their mastectomy experiences can help you feel less anxious about your upcoming mastectomy and recovery.
+You might learn helpful tips in advance, and you’ll make contacts that you can go back to during your recovery.

-• Quit smoking: Smoking affects your blood flow, which can make it harder for you to heal after surgery.
-You may not be considered for reconstruction if you’re actively smoking or using nicotine (vaping).
+• Quit smoking.
+Smoking affects your blood flow, which can make it harder to heal after surgery.
+You may not be eligible for reconstructive surgery if you currently smoke.

-• Plan for your hospital stay: A mastectomy is a major surgery.
+• Plan for your hospital stay.
 You’ll probably be in the hospital overnight.
-Making plans for others to manage your work and home responsibilities means you can focus on healing.
+Make plans for others to help manage your work and home responsibilities while you’re away.

-• Plan for help at home: You may want to have someone stay with you for the first few days at home.
-Consider asking family and friends to help with meals.
+• Plan for help at home.
+You may want to have someone stay with you for the first few days at home.
+Also, consider asking family and friends to help prepare meals.

 What happens during a mastectomy?